redis/redis-doc/commands/xgroup.md

 The consumer group will be destroyed even if there are active consumers and pending messages, so make sure to call this command only when really needed.
+This form returns an @integer-reply with the number of destroyed consumer groups (0 or 1).

 Consumers in a consumer group are auto-created every time a new consumer name is mentioned by some command.
 They can also be explicitly created